projectriff/riff/docs/riff_processor_create.md

 ```
       --function-ref name   name of function build to deploy
   -h, --help                help for create
-      --input name          name of stream to read messages from
+      --input name          name of stream to read messages from (may be set multiple times)
   -n, --namespace name      kubernetes namespace (defaulted from kube config)
-      --output name         name of stream to write messages to
+      --output name         name of stream to write messages to (may be set multiple times)
 ```

 ### Options inherited from parent commands